awsdocs/aws-cloudformation-user-guide/doc_source/resource-import-new-stack.md

 }
 ```

-## Create a Stack from Existing Resources Using the AWS CloudFormation Console<a name="resource-import-new-stack-console"></a>
+## Create a Stack from Existing Templates Using the AWS CloudFormation Console<a name="resource-import-new-stack-console"></a>

 1. Open the AWS CloudFormation console\.